 WHAT DOES THE BURSARY COVER?

-£1,500 travel/ maintenance relocation expenses
+£1,500 Travel/Maintenance relocation expenses

 HOW WILL THE CANDIDATES BE CHOSEN?

-Five candidates for each discipline will be selected to attend an interview with a panel consisting of Madani Younis (Artistic Director) and one of the above.
-Candidates will be chosen based on their genuine interest in new writing, their potential as assessed in the interview and from the strength of their portfolio.
+Shortlisting will be completed by a team of staff members.
+Five candidates for each discipline will be selected to attend an interview with a panel consisting of a combination of our Technical Manager, Technician and Associate Director.
+Candidates will be chosen based on their genuine interest in designing for new writing, their potential as assessed in the interview and from the strength of their ideas/designs.
 The Bush will also seek to place three creatives each year who can learn from one another and form a successful creative relationship during the course of their time working together at the Bush.

 The Bush Theatre welcomes applications from artists and creatives based outside of London but, due to the nature of the bursary placements, we require presence in London for the attendance of rehearsals, meetings and activities on a weekly basis and for consecutive weeks in certain periods, and applicants should be aware of this.